 Bamyan is home to the Hazara people, Shia Muslims who arrived in the region in the 1300’s.
 The people of the region are considerably more liberal in their attitudes towards girls and women participating in sports than they are in other parts of the country.
 “The fact that a mixed-gender marathon can even be held in Afghanistan is testament to Bamyan’s unique character,” says James Willcox of Untamed Borders, the company Parnell and the film crew travelled with.

 Untamed Borders specializes in taking outsiders into conflict areas, and had been guiding groups in Afghanistan since 2006.
 Even so, the Canadian government at the time was discouraging all travel to the region, due to the unstable political situation and the risk of terrorist attacks and kidnappings.
-The film’s co-director, Kate McKenzie’s cousin, Scott Townend, had already decided not to go.
-And there was no question of their advertising widely for financing and support for the film, which had to be kept under wraps so as not to endanger the marathon’s existence (hence the book’s title, The Secret Marathon).
+The film’s co-director, Kate McKenzie’s cousin, Scott Townend, decided not to go.
+And there was no question of their advertising widely for financing and support for the film, which had to be kept under wraps so as not to endanger the marathon’s existence, or its participants (hence the book’s title, The Secret Marathon).

 And what about the Afghan women themselves?
 What if this impulse to help was misguided?
 What if, by encouraging women and girls to run, Parnell was actually making life more dangerous for them?